Year-Round Mold Allergy Symptom Relief

 Outside mold allergies can be from felled leaves, grass clippings, compost piles, uncut grass fields, and rotting or wet wood.
 Outdoor mold allergens are least prevalent in the Missouri winter and become more prevalent as temperatures warm again.

 Indoors mold allergies are typically from mold that grows in your basement, in your bathroom, in the cabinet under your sink, and in other damp areas of your home, school, or workplace, triggering allergic reactions that persist year-round.
+If your home is susceptible to mold, spores may also be found in dust, especially near damp areas.

 There are roughly 1,000 known species of mold in the United States, but only a handful of mold species are associated with allergies, the most common being Alternara, Aspergillus, Cladosporium, and Penicillium.